brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 ~~~~~~~~

 * **Comparison operation using cv2.matchTemplate ():**
-Template Matching is a method of searching and finding the location of a template image in a larger image.
+Template matching (cv2.matchTemplate) is a method of searching and finding the location of a template image in a larger image.
 OpenCV comes with a cv2.matchTemplate () function for this purpose.
-Simply slide the template image over the input image (as in 2D convolution) and compare the template and the input image patch below the template image.
-Various comparison methods are implemented in OpenCV.
-Returns a grayscale image, where each pixel indicates how closely the neighborhood of that pixel matches the template.
-TM_CCOEFF_NORMED does Correlation coefficient, the method is simply used to:
+It works by sliding the template image over the input image (as in 2D convolution), comparing the template and the input image patch below the template image.
+By combining various OpenCV comparison methods, get a grayscale image, where each pixel indicates how closely they match that pixel's neighborhood to the template.
+TM_CCOEFF_NORMED does the correlation coefficient, the method is simply used to:

-a) make the template and image zero and
+a) Make the template and image zero.

-b) make the dark parts of the negative values of the image and the bright parts of the positive values of the image.
+b) Make the dark parts of the negative values of the image and the bright parts of the positive values of the image.

-For example, inside the code you will find:
+For example, within the found code:

 ~~~~
 res_matching_green = cv2.matchTemplate(<image in gray>,<template that is going to used>,cv2.TM_CCOEFF_NORMED)